xdustinface/SmartCashVoting/README.md

 # SmartCashVoting
 Python script to vote with all your voting power in one shot.

 **This no official SmartCash script.
-PLEASE ONLY use the version you cloned by yourself from this repo and never any version you got from somewhere/someone else.
-This script requires your wallet to be unlocked which means any modification could empty your wallet!**
+PLEASE ONLY use the version you installed by yourself from this repo and never any version you got from somewhere/someone else.
+This script requires your wallet to be unlocked with an local RPC server enabled which means any malicious modification of this script could empty your wallet!**

+**Use it with care and sanity!
+I cant take over any responsibilities for your funds.**

 ## What?
 This is attempt to increase the overall voting power for the SmartCash voting portal.